grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 ## Conclusion

 This tutorial covered the main steps to convert a frontend data source into a backend data source.
-There are many use cases so if you have any questions or need help with a specific case, we encourage you to reach out in our [Community forum](https://community.grafana.com/c/plugin-development/30).
+There is a wide variety of plugins so if you have any questions or need help with a specific case, we encourage you to reach out in our [Community forum](https://community.grafana.com/c/plugin-development/30).
 Contributions to this guide are also welcome.